aidyp/adp/content/unlisted/taste.md

 ![Alt](/pictures/taste/linked_list_mem_long.png#center)

-Then all we need to keep track of is the address of the first element.
-Given this first address, usually styled as the `head`, we can go forward in the list from there.
+Then all we need to keep track of is the first element.
+Once we have this first element, usually called the `head`, we can go forward in the list from there.

 In (C) code this idea is described like so,